LudicMindStudio/RoadAheadTeamVault/Pregarduation/Pre-graduation Dialogue-Events.md

 	`If variable is true`
 		_Dialogue_

 #### Lakshmi wakes up in Greg's chalet (Corina)

-***note.
+** note : in this version, Lakshmi knows she will be graduating since she woke up.
+Leave it this way?
+** note2.
 Do we include the grasshopper memory, or do we leave it for later?*

 **Event**
 	Cutscene of Lakshmi waking up at the table in her room (see if we can make a sprite for it or not)